Partnerships & Stakeholders

 As the scope of our childhood cancer service provision in Tanzania grows, so does our need for support.
 In short, the more children we are able to reach and cure, the more expensive and complex the programme becomes.
 Although competition for funding is fierce in the non-profit area, we believe that the institutional partnerships and connections we continue to build give us a strong platform from which to secure sustainable funding and powerful partnerships.
 We wish to increasingly share the opportunity to positively change the narrative of childhood cancer in Tanzania.

 We have many different types of donors including individuals, schools, clubs, foundations and private companies.
 Some have assisted us on one occasion but many are our lifelong friends offering annual or more frequent support.
-Support is generated through initiatives including fundraising events, monthly direct debits, in-kind collections, grant applications and as part of corporate social responsibility initiatives.
+Support is generated through initiatives including fundraising events, monthly direct debits, in-kind collections, grant applications, fundraising campaigns such as our Piggy Bank Campaign and online channels and as part of corporate social responsibility initiatives.
+Click here for more.

-4. ‘We Are TLM & OLCHC’ - From the beginning, OLCHC has been central to our success by offering specialist opinion and services as We Are TLM have been building local capacity.
+3. ‘We Are TLM & Childrens Health Ireland’ - From the beginning, CHI (formerly OLCHC), has been central to our success by offering specialist opinion and services as We Are TLM have been building local capacity.
 We would not be where we are today without the amazing input from almost every department in this special hospital.

 Alliances and collaborations

-1. We Are TLM has facilitated and manages a formal ESTHER approved partnership between MNH and OLCHC.
+1. ESTHER- a formal approved partnership between MNH and CHI, (formerly OLCHC).
 The ESTHER alliance is a parastatal European body facilitating formal twinning programmes between European health institutions and African counterparts17.
 This has unlocked a vast array of support and resources from Ireland including but not limited to: twice weekly sub-specialist reviews of pathology specimens; assistance in the foundation of local services, resource support and remote authorisation/supervision of specialist haematology investigations; expert visits; clinical engineering support and surgical specialist camps.

 2. ‘Operation Childlife’ – a children’s surgical organisation is one of the most important NGO partners we have, providing lifesaving surgery and surgical skills development multi-annually to children with cancer in Tanzania for over 10 years.

-3. In 2018, we began an alliance with Nafasi Art Space, a local NGO with whom
+6. In 2018, we began an alliance with Nafasi Art Space, a local NGO with whom we

-we bring our annual Tumaini La Maisha Festival to life attended by hundreds of supporters every year.
+whom we bring our annual Tumaini La Maisha Festival to life attended by hundreds of

 Current memberships include:

-In Europe, we have ongoing collaborative programmes with a growing number of medical institutions such as OLCHC, Beaumont Hospital and the RCSI – all in Dublin; and with the Children’s Cancer Research Institute in Vienna, Austria.
+In Europe, we have ongoing collaborative programmes with a growing number of medical institutions such as Beaumont Hospital and the RCSI – all in Dublin; and with the Children’s Cancer Research Institute in Vienna, Austria.
 We are actively developing vitally important clinical trials with a number of Universities including Oxford, Birmingham and University College Dublin.
-In the US, the University of Arizona has officially listed us as an intern partner for those students undertaking an MSc in Public Health.
+In the US, the Baylor college of medicine in Texas and the University of Arizona has officially listed us as an intern partner for those students undertaking an MSc in Public Health.